 Although employees start accruing sick leave on the first date of employment, or January 1, 2018, whichever is last, employees have a 90 day waiting period after commencing employment before they can start using accrued sick leave.

-Employers who front load sick leave must ensure that, if an employee would have earned more sick leave than was front loaded, the employee is awarded with additional sick leave within 30 days.
+Employers who front load sick leave must ensure that, if an employee would have earned more sick leave than was front-loaded, the employee is awarded additional sick leave within 30 days.

 Additionally, employees who use sick leave that has been front loaded and would not have been earned, cannot be required to pay the employer back for those unearned sick days.
 Employers can never require employees to pay back sick leave that has been used.

 Employees can roll unused sick leave to the following year.
-However, employers can limit the amount of carry over hours to 40 hours.
+However, employers can limit the amount of carrying over hours to 40 hours.

 Coordinating with Paid Time Off Policies

 The Washington Sick Leave Law allows for more other Paid Time Off Policies (PTO) that meet or exceed the state requirements count toward sick leave requirements.
 PTO policies can be used as long as the employees can use the time off for all the reasons in the sick leave law.

 Reasonable Documentation and Notification of Sick Leave Usage

 Employees should give reasonable notice for sick leave.
 Washington’s final rules allow employers to require up to 10 days of notice for sick leave usage or as early as is reasonable for the employees to give notice.
 Employer notice requirements must be given to the employee in writing or in a collective bargaining agreement.

 If the employee uses more than 3 consecutive days of sick leave, the employer can require documentation that sick leave was used for the reasons allowed under the law.
 The verification cannot cause an unreasonable expense to the employee and must be provided by the employee within a reasonable time.